bgiatran/adoraplan-system-design/README.md

 - **Use Case Diagrams** for major system interactions
 - **Wireframes** for Admin Dashboard, Sign-Up Screen, Mobile Schedule
 - **User Flows** for core scenarios (signup, admin oversight, slot swap)

+## Security & Infrastructure

+- Secure login using password encryption and token sessions
+- Role-based permissions (e.g., Admins can edit schedules, Users cannot)
+- QR/barcode scanning integrated into the check-in system (proposed)
+- System designed with GDPR, HIPAA, and FLSA awareness in mind

+---

+## What I Learned

+### Requirement Gathering
+- Conducted stakeholder interviews and interpreted community needs into structured, formal requirements
+- Balanced spiritual mission with technical feasibility and user constraints

+### System Modeling
+- Created use case and class diagrams using UML tools like LucidChart
+- Defined metadata models, ERDs, and relationships between users, time slots, and commitments

+### Technical & Lifecycle Planning
+- Understood full project phases from proposal to architecture
+- Analyzed feasibility and estimated costs based on technical and human resources

+### Security & Accessibility
+- Researched secure login practices and compliant data handling for church-related use cases
+- Designed interfaces accessible to elderly parishioners through larger UI elements and minimal interaction steps

+### Testing & Maintenance
+- Designed a long-term maintenance and stability roadmap
+- Drafted a testing plan focused on usability, reliability, and failover conditions

+---

+## Future Improvements

+- **Backend Implementation:** Convert wireframes and flows into a working MVP using Django or Firebase
+- **Mobile App Development:** Launch a PWA or native app version for on-the-go scheduling and reminders
+- **Slot Swap Logic:** Implement intelligent slot matching or swap recommendations to prevent unattended hours
+- **Admin Analytics Dashboard:** Add weekly summary reports on attendance, missed slots, and backup coverage needs
+- **Integration with Parish Systems:** Connect to Google Calendar, Flocknote, or Archdiocesan event platforms for unified coordination